ukutaht/blog/_posts/2015-03-16-using-the-option-type-effectively.md

 if we started out with a `None`.

 Readers coming from a functional language might be thinking that this is just a functor, and they would be completely right.
-Rust's `map` behaves exactly like Haskell's `fmap`.
+Rust's `map` behaves like Haskell's `fmap`.

 ### And Then